LT-IntroToAI-SY2526/.github/syllabus.md

 ## PROJECT WRITE-UPS

-All assignments center around project write-ups.
-While you'll be programming, your grade comes from the write-up, not the code itself.
-Since any program can be found online these days, I'm more interested in what you learn from the process.
+All assignments center around project write-ups, though some grading will include your code as well. **The majority of your grade comes from the write-up** - I'm more interested in what you learn from the process than just getting the program to work.
+Since any program can be found online these days, demonstrating your understanding through reflection is what matters most.

 You'll also complete current events and article reflections.
 Find interesting AI-related articles and analyze them - I'm looking for thoughtful analysis, not just summaries.
 I want to see you thinking critically about how AI impacts our lives now and in the future.